ricobank/ricobank/README.md

 ## ricobank

-`ricobank` is an `autobank`.
-Rico is an iteration on Rai with some important differences, including but not limited to:
+Rico is fork of Dai with some important differences, including:

-- Tick controller, see `vox`
+- Target Rate Feedback Mechanism re-added as a tick controller, see `vox`.
-- Composable price feeds, see `feedbase`
+- Composable price feeds, see `feedbase`.
-- Endgamed incentive structure, see `vow` and `hook` and `feedbase`
+- Endgamed incentive structure, see `vow` and `hook` and `feedbase`.
-- Simpler implementation, see everything
+- Simpler implementation, see everything.

+For a brief primer, see the [Litepaper](https://bank.dev/rico0_lite).

+For a more in-depth overview, see the [Brightpaper](https://bank.dev/rico0_bright).

 ## autobank